 Why incorrect?
 Not because of the brand-new front suspension and race-caliber Fox shocks, and certainly not because of the 35-inch KM2 radials and 12 inches of ground clearance at the skidplates.
 Nope, GMC's new concept truck is only "incorrect" in 2011 because it's not a hybrid, or a plug-in, or one of the myriad all-electric mini-rigs that were the rage at NAIAS this year.
 To which we can only say, hallelujah.

 Now, it's true, the General may be a bit late to the party with this factory-built trail truck compared to the competition.
 Chrysler led the way, after all, with the still-awesome Ram Power Wagon in 2005, and Ford followed suit two years ago with the whoops-whompin' SVT Raptor.
-On the other hand, the GMC has something that neither the Power Wagon nor the Raptor can boast: specifically, 765 lb-ft of torque from the mother-of-all-diesels 6.6L Duramax lurking under the hood, and for that reason alone, we feel that the General has got to build a production version of this truck.
-On the marketing side, it would be a nifty way of (finally) differentiating the GMC brand from, oh, say, Chevrolet, and for consumers, a truck like this would confer all kinds of bragging rights: Think of the fun you'd have using all that torque to yank your buddy's stuck Raptor out of a mud bog, or smoking a Power Wagon with its wimpy 5.7L Hemi at your local Christmas tree.
-The only thing we still want to know is: When can we testdrive one?
+On the other hand, the GMC Sierra has something that neither the Power Wagon nor the Raptor can boast: specifically, 765 lb-ft of torque from the mother-of-all-diesels 6.6L Duramax lurking under the hood, and for that reason alone, we feel that the General has got to build a production version of this truck.
+On the marketing side, it would be a nifty way of (finally) differentiating the GMC Sierra brand from, oh, say, Chevrolet, and for consumers, a truck like this would confer all kinds of bragging rights: Think of the fun you'd have using all that torque to yank your buddy's stuck Raptor out of a mud bog, or smoking a Power Wagon with its wimpy 5.7L Hemi at your local Christmas tree with your.
+The only thing we still want to know is: When can we testdrive one of these GMC Sierra All Terrains?